XiaoshiZ/ysmiles.com/_posts/2016-09-14-Why-I-choose-to-leave-the-group.md

 Doing good science, by the way getting some papers with corresponding level is what I like to do in a chemical engineering PhD program.

 # Personal
 So let me start with my personal reasons.
-I will not judge anyone else here but only talk about myself.
+I won't judge anyone else here but only talk about myself.
+I will **never** say that my previous group or supervisor is bad.

 I am confident about my ability.
 I **never** think that I am a 'bad student' who 'don't commit to research'.
 Many evidences can support this, such as my grades and already published papers.